Left-wing populism

 Left-wing populism, also called social populism, is a political ideology that combines left-wing politics with populist rhetoric and themes.
-Its rhetoric often consists of anti-elitism, opposition to the Establishment, and speaking for the "common people".
-Recurring themes for left-wing populists include economic democracy, social justice, and scepticism of globalization.
+Its rhetoric often includes elements of anti-elitism, opposition to the Establishment, and speaking for the common people.
+Recurring themes for left-wing populists include economic democracy, social justice, and skepticism of globalization.
 Socialist theory plays a lesser role than in traditional left-wing ideologies.

-Criticism of capitalism and globalization is also linked to unpopular United States military operations, especially those in the Middle East.
+Criticism of capitalism and globalization is linked to unpopular United States military operations, especially those in the Middle East.
 It is considered that the populist left does not exclude others horizontally and relies on egalitarian ideals.
 Some scholars also speak of nationalist left-wing populist movements, a feature exhibited by the Sandinista Revolution in Nicaragua or the Bolivarian Revolution in Venezuela.
-Unlike exclusionary or right-wing populism, left-wing populist parties tend to claim to be supportive of minority rights, as well as to an idea of nationality that is not delimited by cultural or ethnic particularisms.
+Unlike right-wing populism, left-wing populist parties tend to be supportive of minority rights, as well as to an idea of nationality that is not delimited by cultural or ethnic particularisms.
 Bernie Sanders and Alexandria Ocasio-Cortez, self-described democratic socialists, are examples of modern left-wing populist politicians in the United States.
 With the rise of Syriza and Podemos during the European debt crisis, there has been increased debate on new left-wing populism in Europe.

 Traditionally, left-wing populism has been associated with the socialist movement; since the 2010s, there has been a movement close to left-wing populism in the left-liberal camp, some of which are considered social democratic positions.
-Left-liberal economic populism appealing to the working class has been prominent in some countries, such as the Joe Biden of the U.S. and Lee Jae-myung of South Korea, in the 2020s, where liberal and conservative parties are the main two parties.
+In the 2020s, left-liberal economic populism appealing to the working class has been prominent in some countries, such as with Joe Biden of the United States and Lee Jae-myung of South Korea, where liberal and conservative parties are the main two parties.